kailynw/Paycheck-Wage-Calculator/README.md

 # What I Learned

 * Developed a user interface within the XML file using Constraint and Relative Layouts, Spinner, SeekBar, RadioButton/RadioGroup.
-* Created a correlation between the state and state tax percentage using a HashMap
+* Created a correlation between the state and state tax percentage using a Map (ADT)
 * Integrated visiblity modifiers that change the UI when selcting "Hourly" or "Salary" calculation